Klutix/Instagram-Bot/README.md

     del i                        # delete the object to kill bot exit()
 ```
+remember to include the chromedriver.exe in the same folder as the script or executable.
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.